Martha121/readme-generator/readme_generated.md

   # README GENERATOR
   ![License](https://img.shields.io/badge/License-Apache%202.0-blue.svg)
   ## Description
    Every project needs a README.md file that contains clear information about the app.
-The README file guides the user about what the app is for, how to use the app, how to install it.
+The README file guides the user about what the app is for, how to use the app,how to install it.
   ## Table of Contents
   - [Description](#description)
   - [Installation](#installation)